Evaluation and Statistics

 Project Counter

 Project Counter is the primary attempt to standardize how usage is defined, measured, collected, and shared.
-It is a Code of Practice that provides informative and consistent reporting of electronic resource usage.
+As a Code of Practice, it provides informative and consistent reporting of electronic resource usage.
 From Project Counter:

 Since its inception in 2002, COUNTER has been focused on providing a code of practice that helps ensure librarians have access to consistent, comparable, and credible usage reporting for their online scholarly information.
 COUNTER serves librarians, content providers, and others by facilitating the recording and exchange of online usage statistics.
 The COUNTER Code of Practice provides guidance on data elements to be measured and definitions of these data elements, as well as guidelines for output report content and formatting and requirements for data processing and auditing.
 To have their usage statistics and reports designated COUNTER compliant, content providers MUST provide usage statistics that conform to the current Code of Practice.

-This code of practice was designed to solve a problem that will likely never be solved altogether, but it's still an important and useful effort.
+This code of practice was designed to solve a problem that will likely never be solved altogether, but it's still helps to make usage meaningful across platforms.

-The main goal of Project Counter is to provide usage reports.
-The reports, for release 5 of Counter, cover four major areas:
+The main goal of Project Counter is to provide usage reports that standardize what is counted and how it is counted.
+The reports, for Counter release 5, cover four major types:

 Pesch (2017) provides a helpful introduction to the history of Project Counter and the migration from Counter version 4 to version 5.
 Table 1 in the Pesch article describes the four major reports (listed above).
 These reports include usage metrics at the broadest level and of things like EBSCOhost databases, ProQuest databases, SAGE resources, Web of Science databases, and so on.
 These reports come into play when users/patrons search in the overall platform but not in any single database provided by the platform.
-For example, UK Libraries subscribes to the ProQuest Databases and for us that includes 35 primary databases.
+For example, a library may subscribe to the ProQuest Databases and that may include tens of primary databases.
 Users can search multiple databases at the same time or search any single one.
 The same holds for platforms like EBSCOhost, Web of Science, and others.
-These report levels continue to form the framework for release 5.1, which continues to build on the goals of its predecessors by providing standardized, comprehensive, and easy-to-use reports.

 The four major reports each serve different but complementary purposes in understanding electronic resource usage.
 As mentioned above, the Platform Report provides a birds-eye overview of usage across multiple resources.
 This is essential for understanding the overall value provided by platforms like EBSCOhost or ProQuest.
 The Database Report yields insights into individual database usage, such as the Library, Information Science and Technology Abstracts (LISTA) database, which is part of the EBSCOhost collection.
 This helps electronic resource librarians assess the relevance and impact of specific collections.
 The Title and Item Reports offer granular data.
 These reports detail the usage of specific journals, articles, or chapters.
 Such reports support detailed collection analysis and decision-making for renewals or cancellations.